-[June 17, 2021 update: As we all know, the situation with COVID-19 is fluid.
+[June 27, 2022 update: As we all know, the situation with COVID-19 is fluid.
 With the guidance of authorities, from international to local, our policies need to remain fluid.
-As of this date, we are open to holding fully in-person classes, indoors.
-Groups that are unvaccinated, or not fully vaccinated, may be required to wear masks and/or to “socially distance” themselves well beyond the general 6-foot rule.
+As of this date, we are open to holding fully in-person classes.
+Depending on classroom space size, students may be required to wear a mask.
+So each student should bring one along, just in case.
+Finally, each student must take — and pass — an “at-home” COVID test, within 24 hours of class time, and bring that negative test result along to class.
 Until further notice, we all need to remain flexible — as what’s acceptable one day may not be acceptable the next day.]

 To those of you who are concerned about the threat of contracting COVID-19 while taking a CPR/AED and/or First Aid class, rest assured, we’re just as concerned about this coronavirus as you are.
 Maybe even more concerned.